How Review Language Drives AI Citations: The AEO Review Playbook

 4. Capture the Objection Sentence

-This produces the exact language that converts.
-It becomes a quotable answer fragment.
+Every buyer has doubt.
+Ask them, "What were you skeptical about before buying?"
+This produces the exact language that converts, and it often becomes a quotable answer fragment.

 5. Two-Channel Proof